mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 **USING ESCAPE ARTIST**

 In Shadowrun, you might just find yourself caught instead of killed.
 Escape Artist provides a chance to escape from most forms of confinement, including ropes, handcuffs, and other bindings.
-To get out of restraints, make an `Escape Artist + Agility [Physical]` Test against a TN based on what you’re trying to get out of.
+To get out of restraints, make an `Escape Artist + Agility [Physical]` Test against a Threshold based on what you’re trying to get out of.
 If you succeed, you’re free after working on it for one minute (20 Combat Turns), divided by the number of net effect you get on the test.
 The dice is modified by a variety of factors, such as whether or not you’re being watched (and trying to be subtle) or if you’re carrying a set of lockpicks.
 These situational modifiers are on the Escape Artist Table.
 The gamemaster may decide that some restraints are too difficult to escape from without outside help.

 **Escape Artist Table**